wangonya/wangonya.com/content/blog/grokking-algorithms-notes.md

 > **Tip** 💡
 >
-> If you have a problem like “find the shortest X,” try modeling your problem as a graph, and use breadth-first search to solve.
+> If you have a problem like “find the shortest X,” try modeling your problem as a graph and use breadth-first search to solve.

 ## Dijkstra’s algorithm